mhanberg/blog/_posts/2023-05-22-otp-process-abstractions-with-proc-lib.md

 In November of 2022, I had the privilege to speak at [Code BEAM America](https://codebeamamerica.com/).

-You check out the video below, let me know what you think!
+You can check out the video below, let me know what you think!

 &nbsp;